 Scientists have found evidence of both hydrogen and boron impurities in the crystal lattice of a mined diamond.
 It’s also possible that a purple shade in diamonds is due to vacancies in the crystal, like with pink and red diamonds.

-Mined purple diamonds are very rare and only come from a few sources in the world.
+Mined purple diamonds are very rare and come only from a few sources worldwide.
 The biggest source of purple diamonds, the Argyle mine in Australia, closed down in 2020.
 You can expect the rarity and value of natural purple diamonds to increase over the years.

 Other places where purple diamonds can be found include South Africa, the Amazon, and Russia.

 Out of all the lab-created fancy diamonds, a diamond with a purple shade is the rarest.
 A purple lab-grown diamond is more common than a natural, unenhanced purple diamond.
-Despite this, there’s not an overwhelming amount of them on the market.
+Despite this, there aren’t an overwhelming number of them on the market.

 If you do happen to come across a purple lab-grown diamond, it won’t hold the same value or rarity as a natural purple diamond, as lab-grown diamonds don’t increase in value.
-The costs of producing lab-grown diamonds fall every day due to the ease of producing them.
+The costs of producing lab-grown diamonds are falling every day as production becomes easier.
 And that’s a good thing.
 It means more people can enjoy these gorgeous gemstones.

-As far as pricing goes for mined purple diamonds, they are some of the most expensive fancy-color diamonds to date.
+As far as pricing goes, mined purple diamonds are some of the most expensive fancy-color diamonds to date.
 They are estimated to be valued at $1.2 million per carat!
 Wonder if you can get that diamond on layaway.

 Luckily, as we’ll show in the next section on purple lab-grown diamond prices, they are much more affordable.
-And lab-grown diamonds are better for the environment and do not risk the negative human impact that mined diamonds can.
+Lab-grown diamonds are better for the environment and do not carry the negative human impact that mined diamonds can.

 Which purple diamond is lab-grown, and which is mined?